TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

   - PWM signal from microcontroller to tell the power subsystem to increase the duty cycle to increase power delivered or decrease duty cycle to decrease power delivered to increase / decrease temperature of part respectively.

-## 3D Model of Custom Mechanical Components

-Should there be mechanical elements, display diverse views of the necessary 3D models within the document.
-Ensure the image's readability and appropriate scaling.
-Offer explanations as required.

 ## Buildable Schematic

 Integrate a buildable electrical schematic directly into the document.
 If the diagram is unreadable or improperly scaled, the supervisor will deny approval.
 Divide the diagram into sections if the text and components seem too small.